taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

 ```

 {% hint style="warning" %}
-Jobs that get rate limited will actually stay in waiting state.
+Jobs that get rate limited will actually stay in the waiting state.
 {% endhint %}

 {% hint style="danger" %}
-From BullMQ 2.0 and onwards, the QueueScheduler is not needed anymore.
+From BullMQ 2.0 and onwards, the `QueueScheduler` is not needed anymore.
 {% endhint %}

 {% hint style="info" %}